-- A new position is created in the County; - The positions or classifications essential duties and responsibilities of the position have substantially changed, and are permanent.
+- A new position is created in the County; - The positions or classifications essential duties and responsibilities of the position have substantially changed.

 In order to carry out the goals and objectives of the County, it is sometimes necessary to add new classes or to modify the organizational structure.
 This often results in responsibilities being redistributed.